Adding an import to multiple groups

 Step 4: Filter and add contacts to groups.

-Now that the data is imported, your groups are saved in a custom field, but the data isn’t saved as groups directly just yet.
+Now that the data is imported, your group names are saved in a custom field but they aren't groups in the CRM just yet.
 To move the data from the custom field to a group in the CRM, you’ll need to use a filter to pull up everyone with a group entry, and then bulk add them to a group.

-If you go to the main contact list, you can select "Add a filter" under the “Filters & Sorting” section on the left.
+Go to your Contacts list, and select "Add a filter" under "Filters and Sorting" in the page menu.
 Under “What would you like to filter by?” select the “Group temporary” custom field that you added earlier.

 Please note: if you want both contacts and companies to be grouped, you’ll have two custom fields of the same name.
-You’ll need to select one of those to filter by a group entry, and then repeat for the other record type.
+Filter first by the "Contact - only field" and do the next steps, then repeat with your "Company - only field."

-Once you’ve selected the custom field you added earlier, you can enter the name of one of the groups from your file.
+Once you’ve selected the custom field, enter the name of one of the groups from your file.
 Spelling is important here, so be sure to type it out exactly the same way it appears in your file!